Toeplitz operators and the Roe-Higson type index theorem

 \begin{mthm}[see Theorem \ref{thm}] Let $M$ be a complete Riemannian manifold which is partitioned by $N$ as previously.
-Let $S \to M$ be a graded Clifford bundle with the grading $\epsilon$ and $D$ the graded Dirac operator of $S$.
-We assume $\phi \in GL_{l}(C_{w}(M))$; see Definition \ref{dfn:algebra}.
+Let $S \to M$ be a graded Clifford bundle with the grading $\epsilon$ and denote by $D$ the graded Dirac operator of $S$.
+Take $\phi \in GL_{l}(C_{\mathrm{w}}(M))$; see Definition \ref{dfn:algebra}.
 Then the following formula holds:

 \end{mthm}